derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 ### Creating the server

 First let's look at how we create a `RouteGuide` server.
-If you're only interested in creating gRPC clients, you can skip this section and go straight to [Creating the client](#client) (though you might find it interesting anyway!).
+If you're only interested in creating HRPC clients, you can skip this section and go straight to [Creating the client](#client) (though you might find it interesting anyway!).